-Remember, not all your time will be spent out and about exploring the wilds of Alaska, so be sure to pack some nice clothes for evening dinners onboard your ship, and comfortable clothes for days spent cruising.
-You can also avail of laundry services onboard your ship to help cut down how much you need to bring.
+Remember, not all your time will be spent out and about exploring the wilds, so be sure to pack some nice clothes for evening dinners onboard your ship,comfortable clothes for days spent cruising and of course, some swimwear to enjoy the onboard water facilities.

-Splash out on a balcony room!
+Splash out on a balcony room

 On your holiday to Alaska you will be sailing past some of the most spectacular, unspoiled scenery that can be found anywhere on the planet.
 Imagine waking up in the morning and being able to step out onto your balcony and relax as you drift past glaciers, ice capped mountains, abundant wildlife and icy blue waters.
 Most itineraries will include at least one day cruising where you don’t stop at any ports, especially on the days you sail past the most impressive glaciers so it’s fantastic to be able to enjoy these spectacular moments from the privacy of your own balcony!

 You can of course spend time walking around the ship to view the beautiful surroundings, but there is nothing like waking up and going to sleep with the breath-taking grandeur of Alaska outside your door.
 You can’t beat seeing the magnificence of Hubbard Glacier and Margerie Glacier, some of the largest glaciers in the Northern Hemisphere, while on your own private balcony.
 It is also a much more comfortable way to watch for calving (the thunderous process of large chunks of glaciers falling off into the ocean).

-Book your Alaskan on-shore excursions
+When to book your Alaskan on-shore excursions

 Our top tip for an Alaskan cruise is to take the time to do some research before you go and make sure you book the tours and activities you won’t want to miss.
 Many of these activities are real once in a lifetime opportunities so make the most of it!

 The Alaskan landscape is as varied as it is vast so there are so many different excursions you can enjoy.
 From dog sledding over snow covered glaciers, to gliding over rainforests on ziplining adventures, from wilderness river wildlife safaris to glacier trekking and from scenic rail journeys in the Yukon to fishing expeditions.
 No matter what you chose, you are in for the trip of a lifetime!